overture-stack/website/markdown/documentation/song/user/submit.md

 ## Step 1.
 Prepare a payload

 First, a metadata payload must be prepared.
 The payload must conform to an `analysis_type` that has been registered as a schema.
-For help with creating or updating schemas please see the [Dynamic Schemas](/documentation/song/user-guide/schema) documentation.
+For help with creating or updating schemas please see the <a href="/documentation/song/user-guide/schema" target="_blank">Dynamic Schemas documentation</a>.

 ## Step 2.
 Upload the metadata payload file